SBCompSciClub/SBCompSciClub.github.io/Readme.md

 > Yes, this can get overwhelmingly annoying if your trying to do something intense, but thats the price for modularity

 ### Scripts for Specific Pages
-> Note: This feature is currently in a different branch; I accidentally updated the wrong README

 Because you can't do page-specific scripts in the dynamically loaded `HTML` and Markdown files, you have to use the `scripts.js` file.
 (Any page for which you want to run a specific script needs its own case in that file.)
 If your script is in its own file, load that in `/club/index.html`.
 You can then go into `scripts.js`, find the case in the `switch` statement corresponding to your desired page, and then activate your script there.
 #### Guidelines for page-specific scripts
 Try to keep your script entirely within a single function, and activate that function in the appropriate location.